 There were no word-processors then, and electric typewriters like the IBM typewriters were still uncommon at those times.
 The standard typewriters were usually the manual Remington brand.
 To make multiple copies we had to get the documents typed on stencils and then duplicated using the Gestetner cyclostyle machine.
 When an error was detected on a draft cabinet paper the process of correction was tedious, particularly under requirement of secrecy.

 I recalled with some sense of humour that one day a certain Mr. Sarwan Singh, a senior clerical staff from the office of the Minister of Finance had rushed to my room with a cabinet paper which I helped to draft.
 Apparently at the concluding line I had written as follows: “Cabinet is therefore requested to approve as follows: …..”.
 Mr. Sarwan told me that there had to be a dash (-) after the last colon as in “ :- ”.
 I was surprised and slightly amused.
 Was it really a grammar mistake?
 More importantly why can’t Mr. Sarwan himself asked the typist to make the correction.
-On this Mr. Sarwan told me that it was Tun Tan Siew Sin himself who wanted the correction made, and since this was a secret document he had directed that the officer responsible for the cabinet paper itself should rectify the mistake.
+On this Mr. Sarwan told me that it was the Minister of Finance, Tun Tan Siew Sin himself who wanted the correction made.
+Since this was a secret document he had directed that the officer responsible for the cabinet paper itself should rectify the mistake.
 This was a lesson to me on the need to be meticulous in work to a standard set by the boss, and to understand better the meaning of document secrecy.